The store will not work correctly in the case when cookies are disabled.

-Learn how to feed your lawn with fertilisers in the next episode from Great Lawns Made Simple.
+Learn how to feed grass to get your lawn healthy and vibrant again with fertilisers, in the next episode from Great Lawns Made Simple.

-• Fertiliser comes in different forms, ours are granular.
+Fertiliser comes in different forms.
 A good idea is to feed your grass steadily over summer by treating it in spring with a slow-release fertiliser.
 These granules will release food over many weeks and keep the grass-fed at a time when it is growing fast.
 In summer we use our lawns more and the weather may be hot and dry, grass can get stressed and needs nutrients to keep it strong and green.

 Want to know more?
 Check out the rest of our Great Lawns Made Simple series.